- January 10, 2017

 So how do you know who’s a genuine expert and who’s playing at being one?
 After all, the former will be an asset to your organisation, the latter could be the most costly mistake you ever make.

-If you are offered travel risk management solutions or training that’s significantly cheaper than others in the same market, you have to question why.
+If you are offered risk management solutions or training that is significantly cheaper than others in the same market, you have to question why.
 But that’s not to say that you should go with the most expensive option either.
 Ask the right questions.
 For example; if someone is trying to sell you Kidnap Avoidance & Hostage Survival training, ask them how many hostage situations they have actually dealt with.
 If their answer isn’t in the high 100’s, you’re not dealing with an expert.
-Equally, you don’t want someone from a humanitarian or development background delivering your Field 1st Aid training, that’s not their area of expertise.
+Equally, you don’t want someone from a humanitarian or development background delivering your field first aid training, that’s not their area of expertise.
 You want a doctor, paramedic or EMT with remote-region experience to deliver it.

-The fact is that travel risk management can be a very complex area that requires many different skills.
+The fact is that risk management is a very complex area and requires many different skills.
 Therefore, it’s very difficult for any individual to gain expertise across the board.
-Experts are people highly skilled in their areas of specialism and not a jack of all trades ecph2kn.
-The concern is that the pseudo experts will devalue the credibility of the genuine ones, impacting the reputation of the entire risk management/travel safety community, which in turn will put lives at risk.
+Experts are people highly skilled in their areas of specialism and not a jack of all trades.
+The concern is that the pseudo experts will devalue the credibility of the genuine ones, impacting the reputation of the entire risk management/travel safety community and will ultimately put lives at risk.